Spain during World War II

 During World War II, the Spanish State under Francisco Franco espoused neutrality as its official wartime policy.
 This neutrality wavered at times, and "strict neutrality" gave way to "non-belligerence" after the Fall of France in June 1940.
-In fact, Franco seriously contemplated joining the Axis powers in support of his allies Italy and Germany, who brought the Spanish Nationalists into power during the Spanish Civil War (1936–1939).
-On June 19th, he wrote to Adolf Hitler offering to join the war in exchange for help building Spain's colonial empire.
+Franco contemplated joining the Axis powers in support of his allies Italy and Germany, who brought the Spanish Nationalists into power during the Spanish Civil War (1936–1939).
+On 19 June, he wrote to Adolf Hitler offering to join the war in exchange for help building Spain's colonial empire.
 Later in the same year Franco met with Hitler in Hendaye to discuss Spain's possible accession to the Axis.
 The meeting was unsuccessful, but Franco did help the Italians and the Germans in various ways.

 Despite ideological sympathy, Franco stationed field armies in the Pyrenees to deter Axis occupation of the Iberian Peninsula.
 The Spanish policy frustrated Axis proposals that would have encouraged Franco to take British-controlled Gibraltar.
-Much of the reason for Spanish reluctance to join the war was due to Spain's reliance on imports from the United States.
+Much of the reason for Spanish reluctance to join the war was due to Spain's reliance on imports from the United States and the United Kingdom as well as fear of the latter's military power.
 Spain also was still recovering from its civil war, and Franco knew his armed forces would not be able to defend the Canary Islands and Spanish Morocco from a British attack.

 In 1941, Franco approved the recruitment of volunteers to Germany on the guarantee that they only fight against the Soviet Union and not against the western Allies.
 This resulted in the formation of the "Blue Division" which fought as part of the German army on the Eastern Front between 1941 and 1944.
+In addition, Franco allowed German U-boats to refuel in Spanish ports, a pro-Axis propaganda campaign in the Spanish press, allowed transport of tungsten and foodstuffs to Germany, permitted Gestapo spies to operate in the country and created the Jewish Archive in case the Germans wanted Spanish Jews.

 Spanish policy returned to "strict neutrality" as the tide of war started to turn against the Axis.
 American pressure in 1944 for Spain to stop tungsten exports to Germany and to withdraw the Blue Division led to an oil embargo which forced Franco to yield.
-After the war, Spain was not allowed to join the newly created United Nations because of the wartime support for the Axis, and Spain was isolated by many other countries until the mid-1950s.
+After the war, Spain was not allowed to join the newly created United Nations because of the wartime support for the Axis Powers, and Spain was isolated by many other countries until the mid-1950s after which it became an anti-communist ally of the United States' Western Bloc during the Cold War.